-Find an problem, solve it and then monetize it.
+Find a problem, solve it and then monetise it.

 If you want to become successful you need to think like a self-made millionaire and that’s how they think.

 They see obstacles and figure out ways around those obstacles.

 People will pay for solutions to every day problems.

 The burgeoning electric revolution had problems.